mzazon/awesome-cloud-projects/aws/extracting-insights-from-text/extracting-insights-from-text.md

    echo "✅ Created real-time processing Lambda function"
    ```

    The Lambda function is now deployed and ready to process text through multiple Comprehend APIs simultaneously.
-This serverless architecture provides cost-effective scaling and can handle varying workloads from occasional requests to high-volume processing bursts.
+This serverless architecture provides cost-effective scaling and can handle varying workloads from occasional requests to high-volume processing bursts, with automatic scaling based on demand.

 10. **Test Real-time Lambda Processing**:

     Testing your Lambda function validates the integration between multiple Comprehend APIs and ensures the serverless architecture performs as expected.
-This validation step confirms that sentiment analysis, entity detection, and key phrase extraction work together seamlessly, providing comprehensive text analysis in a single function call.
+This validation step confirms that sentiment analysis, entity detection, and key phrase extraction work together seamlessly, providing comprehensive text analysis in a single function call with consistent performance.

     ```bash
     # Test the Lambda function with sample text